Is Sunlight Senior Care going to be available for me or my loved ones as our needs change?

 Is Sunlight Senior Care more than just a community referral source?

 Absolutely.
 Sunlight Senior Care engages in a full care continuum.
 We handle, directly, all aspects of Caregiving and Companionship; Home Modification; Security and Technology; Home Medical Equipment delivery, installation and reimbursement when applicable; Senior Move Management; and we have Additional Support for you and the rest of the family with our Legal plans and Financial Planning packages.
-We want Sunlight Support to be the first and last solution that you need to search when looking for all things Age in Place related.
+We want Sunlight Senior Care to be the first and last solution that you need to search when looking for all things Age in Place related.

 Why is Aging in Place (at home) important?